IIIF/api/source/api/presentation/3.0/index.md

   }]}
 ```

-For cross-version consistency, this specification defines the following values for the `type` field for backwards compatibility with other IIIF APIs.
+For cross-version consistency, this specification defines the following values for the `type` or `@type` field for backwards compatibility with other IIIF APIs.
 Future versions of these APIs will define their own types.
+These are treated as (necessary) extensions to the older versions.

 | Value                | Specification |
 | -------------------- | ------------- |